dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 Most of the code is implemented in tomcat_worker, with a small additional block in main() to reassemble the ghost ips into and aggregated list that module2b can consume.

-All of these log files were reviewed in an earlier UPDATE in detail when the gatekeeper code was implemenated.
+All of these log file names were reviewed in an earlier UPDATE in detail when the gatekeeper code was implemenated.
+Please refer to them for more information about the data that they contain.